Genivia/ugrep/README.md

            %%     the percentage sign.

-           %1     the first regex group capture of the match,  and  so  on  up  to group %9, same as %[1]#, requires option -P Perl matching.
+           %1     the  first  regex  group  capture  of the match, and so on up to group %9, same as %[1]#; requires option -P Perl matching.

            %[NUM]#
-                  the regex group capture NUM, requires option -P.
+                  the regex group capture NUM; requires option -P Perl matching.

            The [ARG] part of a  field  is  optional  and  may  be  omitted.
 When present,  the argument must be placed in [] brackets, for example %[,]F to output a comma, the pathname, and a separator.

-           Fields  %[SEP]$  and  %u  are switches and do not write anything to the output.
+           Fields %[SEP]$ and %u are switches and do not send anything to the out- put.

-           The separator used by %P, %H, %N, %K, %B, and %S may be changed by pre- ceeding the field with a %[SEP]$.
-When [SEP] is not provided, reverses the separator to the default separator or the  separator  specified  by --separator.
+           The separator used by %P, %H, %N, %K, %B, and %S may be changed by pre- ceeding the field  by  %[SEP]$.
+When  [SEP]  is  not  provided,  this reverses the separator to the default separator or the separator speci- fied with --separator.

            Formatted output is written for each matching pattern, which means that a  line may be output multiple times when patterns match more than once on the same line.
 When field %u is found  anywhere  in  the  specified format  string,  matching  lines are output only once unless option -u, --ungroup is used or when a newline is matched.

            Additional formatting options: